Bed Slats vs Box Springs: What You Need To Know

 What Is A Box Spring?

-Traditional box springs were manufactured to push against the coils inside innerspring mattresses, though some modern box springs have an additional steel frame for extra support.
+Traditional box springs were manufactured to push against the coils inside innerspring mattresses adding additional responsiveness and bounce.

 See: Mattress foundation and Sizes guide